 Hard Working Man

-After paying off his debts, taking a vacation and of course purchasing his new truck.
+After paying off his debts, taking a vacation, and of course, purchasing his new truck.
 Savastano also found time to finally pay and visit the doctor after complaining of feeling unwell for some time.
-The trip to the Doctors, will follow up with further tests revealed that Savastano had stage four brain and lung cancer.
-Soon after going public with the big win, he sadly died – on January 26th this year.
+The trip to the Doctors will follow up with further tests revealed that Savastano had stage four brain and lung cancer.
+Soon after going public with the big win, he sadly died – on January 26th 2019.

 Scott said she didn’t know him well, but that they had many friends in common.
 “I’ve heard nothing but wonderful things about what a hard worker he was and that he was a good, caring person and had a big heart,” she said.

-Sadly, that proved true, as just twenty three days after the ticket was purchased and the win announced, he died.
+Sadly, that proved true, as just twenty-three days after the ticket was purchased and the winners announced, he died.
 Continuing her story, Scott commented “I was hoping that the money was maybe going to save his life,” she said, in a very tearful admission.

 “He was known for his high-quality work and perfectionism,” the obituary reads.
 “He always tried to reach out and help those he could by teaching them ‘the right way to do things.’ “